fredcoodes1/Secure-Application-Deployment-on-AWS-/README.md

 This project documents how I identified security vulnerabilities in an existing AWS hosted application and redesigned the architecture to follow AWS security best practices, including network segmentation, least privilege access, and defense in depth.

+Through this project you can see the tools I used to achieve this

 ---

 ## Initial Security Issues Identified